-Subject Prescribed Description Employment, office trade, professional Anv employment, office. trade. or vocation profession or vocation carried on for profit or gain Sponsorship Any payment or provision of any other financial benefit (other than from the relevant authority) made or provided within the relevant period in respect of any expenses incurred by you in carrying out duties as a Member, or towards your election expenses.
-This includes any payment or financial benefit from a trade union within the meaning of the Trade Union and Labour Relations (Consolidation) Act 1992 Contracts Any contract which is made between you or a relevant person (or a body in which you or a relevant person has a beneficial interest) and the Council -(a) under which goods or services are to be provided or works are to be executed; and (b) which has not been fully discharged Land Any beneficial interest in land which is within the Borough.
+Subject Prescribed Description Employment, office trade, professional or vocation Any employment, office, trade, profession or vocation carried on for profit or gain Sponsorship Any payment or provision of any other financial benefit (other than from the relevant authority) made or provided within the relevant period in respect of any expenses incurred by you in carrying out duties as a Member, or towards your election expenses.
+This includes any payment or financial benefit from a trade union within the meaning of the Trade Union and Labour Relations (Consolidation) Act 1992 Contracts Any contract which is made between you or a relevant person (or a body in which you or a relevant person has a beneficial interest) and the Council - (a) under which goods or services are to be provided or works are to be executed; and (b) which has not been fully discharged Land Any beneficial interest in land which is within the Borough.
 Licences Any licence (alone or jointly with others) to occupy land in the Borough for a month or longer.
-Prescribed Description Subject Corporate tenancies Any tenancy where (to your knowledge) -(a) the landlord is the Council; and (b) the tenant is a body in which you or a relevant person has a beneficial interest Securities Any beneficial interest in securities of a body where -(a) that body (to your knowledge) has a place of business or land in the Borough; and (b) either the total nominal value of the (i) securities exceeds £25,000 or one hundredth of the total issued share capital of that body; or more than one class, the total nominal value of the shares of any one class in which you or a person has a beneficial interest exceeds one hundredth of the total issued share capital of that class.
+Subject Prescribed Description Corporate tenancies Any tenancy where (to your knowledge) - (a) the landlord is the Council; and (b) the tenant is a body in which you or a relevant person has a beneficial interest Securities Any beneficial interest in securities of a body where - (a) that body (to your knowledge) has a place of business or land in the Borough; and (b) either - (i) the total nominal value of the securities exceeds £25,000 or one hundredth of the total issued share capital of that body; or (ii) if the share capital of that body is of more than one class, the total nominal value of the shares of any one class in which you or a person has a beneficial interest exceeds one hundredth of the total issued share capital of that class.